eBUSd

 See here for details on a decent eBUS adapter, that is needed for connecting ebusd to your heating system.

-Current Version 25.1:
+Current Version 26.1:

 See ChangeLog and Wiki for details.

-Debian 12 (Bookworm), 11 (Bullseye), and 10 (Buster) install packages for amd64, 386, armv7 (Raspberry Pi 2/3/4), and arm64 (Raspberry Pi 3/4 64 bit) are attached and are also available in the Debian repository as described here.
+Debian 13 (Trixie), 12 (Bookworm), and 11 (Bullseye) install packages for amd64, 386, armv7 (Raspberry Pi 2/3/4), and arm64 (Raspberry Pi 3/4 64 bit) are attached.

 Variants of each binary with MQTT support have an additional "mqtt1" (for libmosquitto1) suffix in the name, whereas those without don't.